sharkwouter/oceanpop/CONTRIBUTING.md

 ## Adding a new translation

-By running cmake with the `-DTRANSLATION_SUPPORT=1` option, translation support can be enabled.
 To add a new language, for example German, you would run the following command:

 ```
 platform/add-translation.sh de